 - Why do employees need to provide dependent Social Security numbers?

 - How do I pay for my insurance during the summer if I am not receiving a check?

 - What does a retiree do when they go on Medicare?

 - What happens when a spouse is on Medicare? (retiree only, active not change)

 - What is the value of the life insurance?

 - How many years does an employee have to continue coverage to keep with retirement?

-- Cannot contain more than two of the same characters consecutively
+- Cannot contain more than 2 of the same characters in a row

 Online access to your health care information, View your personalized health insurance information online with My Account.
 Simply log on to www.carefirst.com from your computer, tablet or smartphone for real-time information about your plan.

 Outside of Open Enrollment, changes to your Health or Flexible Spending Accounts are permitted during the year within 31 days of a life event, provided your change is consistent with the life event.
 Please note that you will be required to provide proof of the event, such as a marriage certificate, or notice of your spouse’s change in employment or loss of insurance coverage.
 These events are defined by Section 125 of the Internal Revenue Code and include: